jaxxstorm/unseal/README.md

 # Usage

-In order to use unseal, simply create a config file in `$HOME/.unseal/config`.
+In order to use unseal, simply create a config file.
 Here's an example:

 ```yaml